oldaque/agentic-knowledge-garden/docs/snippets/multi-agent-crewai-blog-creation.md

 ---
-name: "Multi-Agent Blog Creation with CrewAI"
+title: "Multi-Agent Blog Creation with CrewAI"
+slug: "multi-agent-crewai-blog-creation"
-objective: "Demonstrates a multi-agent system using CrewAI to research and write a blog post."
+summary: "Demonstrates multi-agent system using CrewAI with researcher and writer agents collaborating to produce a blog post about AI trends."
+tags: ["crewai", "multi-agent", "collaboration", "research", "content-creation"]
+status: "stable"
+last_update: "2025-10-14"
+origin_note: "docs/patterns/multi-agent.md"
+languages: ["python"]
 how_to_run: "Requires CrewAI, LangChain, and a Google API key.
 Run with `python your_script_name.py`."
-from_note: "../patterns/multi-agent.md"
+related_patterns: ["docs/patterns/multi-agent.md"]
 ---

-# Multi-Agent Blog Creation with CrewAI
+## Context

-This snippet illustrates a multi-agent system for content creation using CrewAI.
-It defines two agents, a researcher and a writer, who collaborate to produce a blog post about AI trends.
+This snippet demonstrates a multi-agent collaboration pattern using CrewAI for content creation.
+It defines two specialized agents (researcher and writer) that work sequentially: the researcher finds and summarizes AI trends, then the writer creates a blog post based on those findings.
+The pattern showcases how agents with different roles can collaborate through task dependencies and context sharing.

-## Code Example
+## Snippet

 ```python
 import os